vovavili/dota_rosh_timer/README.rst

 Installation guide
 --------

 #.
-Install Python_.
+Install Python_, version 3.10 or above.
 Make sure not to untick the box to register Python directory in your PATH variable.
 #.
 Open a Windows Terminal from the Start menu and copy-paste the following command: ``pip install setuptools --user``
 #.
 Download and extract this repository using *Code -> Download ZIP* button at the top of this page, slightly to the right.
 #.
 Install required dependencies by double-clicking on the *setup.py* file.